-Section 6.2.1 of the SDG&E Subregional NCCP/HCP provides a consultation process with the USFWS and CDFW that SDG&E would follow for the proposed project when proposed new transmission facilities would occur in a preserve area.
-The process specifies that SDG&E shall provide the USFWS and CDFW with written notice of intent to construct in a preserve area, and then the wildlife agencies shall provide a written response with any objections or alternatives within 20 working days.
-The process continues with specified timelines for a reply from SDG&E, for USFWS and CDFW to object to this reply, and finally, for an appeal to a review panel who shall make a final decision, consisting of the Regional Director of the USFWS, Director of the CDFW, and SDG&E.
+- provisions of SDG&E Subregional NCCP/HCP that require these preserve areas to be mitigated - 3 appropriately.
+Section 6.2.1 of the SDG&E Subregional NCCP/HCP provides a consultation process with - 4 the USFWS and CDFW that SDG&E would follow for the proposed project when proposed new - 5 transmission facilities would occur in a preserve area.
+The process specifies that SDG&E shall provide - 6 the USFWS and CDFW with written notice of intent to construct in a preserve area, and then the wildlife - 7 agencies shall provide a written response with any objections or alternatives within 20 working days.
+The - 8 process continues with specified timelines for a reply from SDG&E, for USFWS and CDFW to object to - 9 this reply, and finally, for an appeal to a review panel who shall make a final decision, consisting of the - 10 Regional Director of the USFWS, Director of the CDFW, and SDG&E.

-The processes specified in the SDG&E Subregional NCCP/HCP to consider the objectives of other HCPs/NCCPs and to coordinate within preserve areas would reduce conflicts with the provisions of an adopted HCP or other conservation areas, but not to a level that is less than significant.
-The SDG&E Subregional NCCP/HCP does not specify a process for coordination with all landowners, conservation easement holders, and regional plans in the proposed project area to determine the locations of preserve areas (SDG&E 1995a,b).
+The processes specified in the SDG&E Subregional NCCP/HCP to consider the objectives of other HCPs/NCCPs and to coordinate within preserve areas would reduce conflicts with the provisions of an adopted HCP or other conservation plans, but not to a level that is less than significant.
+The SDG&E Subregional NCCP/HCP does not specify a process for coordination with all landowners, conservation easement holders, and regional plans in the proposed project area to determine the locations of preserve areas (SDG&E 1995a,b) require the applicant to obtain written verification from the implementing agencies that consultation has concluded.
 In addition, the SDG&E Subregional NCCP/HCP was written in 1995, and land ownership and conservation easements and plans, as well as staffing levels and responsibilities of USFWS and CDFW staff, have changed since then.
 The CDFW has confirmed that the proposed project is an activity covered by the SDG&E Subregional NCCP/HCP (Ponce pers. comm.
 2013).
 The wildlife agencies have also affirmed that preserve areas under the SDG&E Subregional NCCP/HCP include any land the ownership or use of which has been conveyed or dedicated to, or is otherwise managed by, any entity for long term conservation.
-For example, dedicated conservation easements owned or managed by RMV or RMV Land Trust would be considered preserve areas under the SDG&E Subregional NCCP/HCP.
-Furthermore, the process described above provides timeframes that may be difficult for the wildlife agencies to meet.
+For example, dedicated conservation easements would be considered preserve areas under the SDG&E Subregional NCCP/HCP.
+Furthermore.

+the process described above provides timeframes that may be difficult for the wildlife agencies to meet.